qbradq/sharduo/README.md

 vendors, mounts, pack animals, and banking.

 ### Known Defects ###
+* The west-most doors of The Salty Dog tavern in east Britain won't open

 ### Required Features and Tasks ###
 * Line of sight checks